akadstudy/AcademicBlog/content/post/cpp05.md

 }
 ```

-As you can see, the console now contains the text Hello World!, meaning our program ran without issue:
+As you can see, the console now contains the text **Hello World!**, meaning our program ran without issue:

 Try changing the text to something unique and run the program again.